Create New Possibilities

 Vulnerabilities

-of kids who are neurodivergent or queer
+when you’re neurodivergent or queer

-• withdrawing and arguments at home
+• social withdrawl and arguments

-• resisting school or academic performance concerns
+• school or job performance concerns

 • trouble making or keeping friends